l7mp/stunner/README.md

 Public port:	3478
 ```

-As shown above, STUNner assigned a public IP and port for our Gateway listener and set the
+As it turns out, STUNner has successfully assigned a public IP and port to our Gateway and set the
 STUN/TURN credentials based on the GatewayConfig.

-The below will dump the entire running configuration; `jq` is there just to pretty-print JSON:
+You can use the below to dump the entire running
+configuration; `jq` is there just to pretty-print JSON:
 ```console
 kubectl get cm -n stunner stunnerd-config -o jsonpath="{.data.stunnerd\.conf}" | jq .
 ```

 ### Testing

-To test STUNner, we will need to deploy an actual [WebRTC media
+We have successfully configured STUNner to route client connections to the `media-plane` service
-server](examples/kurento-one2one-call) behind STUNner.
-Below we use a a quick and dirty UDP greeter
+but at the moment there is no backend that would respond.
+Below we will use a simplistic UDP
-service just to test STUNner, but see the [tutorials](#tutorials) on how to expose actual WebRTC
-media servers via STUNner.

-1. Fire up the UDP greeter service: every time you send some input the service will respond with a
+greeter service for testing: every time you send some input, the greeter service will respond with
+a heartwarming welcome message.

+1. Fire up the UDP greeter service.

-   heartwarming greeting.
-The below manifest spawns the greeter service in the `default` namespace
-   and wraps it with a Kubernetes service called `media-plane`.
+   The below manifest spawns the service in the `default` namespace and wraps it in a Kubernetes
+   service called `media-plane`.
+Note that the type of the `media-plane` service is `ClusterIP`,
+   which  means that Kubernetes will not expose the service to the Internet: the only way for
+   clients to obtain a response is via STUNner.
    ```console
    kubectl apply -f examples/simple-tunnel/udp-greeter.yaml
    ```

-1. We also need a STUN/TURN client to actually connect to STUNner.
-The installation comes with a
+1. We also need a STUN/TURN client to actually initiate a connection.
+STUNner comes with a handy
-   handy STUN/TURN client called [`turncat`](/cmd/turncat) for this purpose.
-First, build
+   STUN/TURN client called [`turncat`](/cmd/turncat) for this purpose.

-   `turncat`.
+   Build `turncat` first.
    ```console
    cd stunner
    go build -o turncat cmd/turncat/main.go
    ```

-1. We will use `turncat` to connect to the UDP greeter service via STUNner, but for this we need to
-   learn the ClusterIP assigned by Kubernetes to the `media-plane` service (recall, this service is
+1. We also need the ClusterIP assigned by Kubernetes to the `media-plane` service (recall, this
-   the backend service we specified in the UDPRoute).
+   service is the backend service we specified in the UDPRoute).

    ```console
    export PEER_IP=$(kubectl get svc media-plane -o jsonpath='{.spec.clusterIP}')